Our Environmental Sustainability

 LED Lights – As we refurbish our offices, we are moving towards LED lighting.

 Cycle Spaces – We provide a parking shelter and shower facilities for staff.
-As a firm we have also signed up to a cycle scheme which provides bikes at a discounted rate.

 We have also been in contact with PCC’s Plymotion Scheme who work with businesses to develop and deliver sustainable travel policies in the workplace to encourage staff to travel more actively and reduce C02 by helping to produce a Travel Plan.
 Plymotion also offer free adult cycle training and bicycle safety checks.